caronc/ultrasync/README.md

 ## Disclaimer

 This software was created by reverse engineering my own personal security system.
 All of this code was generated through trial and error since there is no documentation that I could find that explains the registers.
 If you can help out by filling in some of the blanks throughout the code base, I would be greatly appreciative of it!
 Alternatively [buying me a coffee](https://paypal.me/lead2gold?locale.x=en_US) greatly inspires me to continue improving the application.

+## Contribution Safety Policy

+- Do not submit code that bypasses authentication to third-party services, depends on leaked keys, or exploits vendor misconfigurations.
+- Remote features must use documented, official endpoints and per-account credentials legitimately issued to the user.
+- Do not include secrets in code, tests, logs, or screenshots.
+If you commit sensitive data, rewrite your history (`git filter-repo`) and force-push before opening a PR.
+- If you discover a vulnerability or exposed credential, use **Private vulnerability reporting** instead of a public PR.

+Maintainers may close PRs that violate this policy.